mlyg/ml_notepad/textbooks/probabilistic_ml.md

 * Exponential distribution: shape = 1, describes the times between events in a Poisson process
 * Chi-squared distribution: shape = v/2, rate = 1/2 where v is the degrees of freedom.
 It is the distribution of the sum of squared Gaussian random variables
 * inverse Gamma distribution
+38. The Empirical distribution involves using a set of delta functions to approximate the pdf.
+The cdf is approximated with a series of step functions
+39. A discrete convolution operation involves flipping y, dragging it along and performing element-wise multiplication with x
+40. Central limit theorem states that the distribution of the sum of n random variables of any distribution converges to the standard normal
+41. Monte Carlo approximation: approximate p(y) by drawing many samples from p(x) and applying f(x) on samples